 MTH starter sets include a similar but incompatible track called RealTrax, which they

 introduced years before Lionel.
-RealTrax includes 31 inch radius curves, while the minimum radius of Fastrack is 36 inches; these few inches actually give you a lot more flexibility with RealTrax on a small layout (e.g. 4 x 8 feet).
+RealTrax includes 31 inch radius curves, while the minimum radius of Fastrack is 36 inches; these few inches actually give you a lot more flexibility with RealTrax on a small layout.
+(On the other hand, an advantage of Lionel Fastrack is that the pieces attach together more solidly.)
 MTH also makes a non-integrated roadbed track system called ScaleTrax.
 MTH was founded in 1980 by a model-train enthusiast who wanted to recapture

 the glory days of model railroading, and ever since has built a strong